 Is a daybed not quite enough?
 Why not upgrade to a cabana?

 CocoCay offers cabanas in several spots around the island, including Thrill Waterpark, Chill Island, Oasis Lagoon (the pool), and the Coco Beach Club.
 Prices vary, but start around $1,000 for the day and head up to $1,500+.

 For that price you get a private space for up to eight people (six at the Thrill Waterpark).
 The cabanas open-air, but are covered so you get some shade, complete with chaise lounges and a sofa.
 You also get your own waiter that can bring you food and drinks so you don’t even have to get up if you want to.

-One tip: The cabanas in the Thrill Waterpark and Coco Beach Club include admission.
+One tip: The cabanas in the Thrill Waterpark and Coco Beach Club include admission to those areas.
 If you plan on visiting the waterpark or the club and getting a cabana, you can save a bundle by choosing this location.

 Rent a Kayak